tankangliang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all entries
+1. User requests to clear all entries.
-2. TBM asks the user to confirm
+2. TBM asks the user to confirm.
-3. User confirms that they want to clear all entries
+3. User confirms that they want to clear all entries.
-4. TBM clears all entries
+4. TBM clears all entries.

     Use case ends.